Climate of India: Heat waves

 A study from 2005 concluded that heat waves significantly increased in frequency, persistence and spatial coverage in the decade 1991–2000, when compared to the period between 1971–80 and 1981–90.
 A severe heat wave in Orissa in 1998 resulted in nearly 1300 deaths.
 Based on observations, heat wave related mortality has increased in India prior to 2005.
 The 2015 Indian heat wave killed more than 2,500 people.
 In April 2024, the India Meteorological Department (IMD) forecasted a heat wave spell lasting approximately ten to twenty days longer than normal length of four to eight days during the three-month period between April and June.
 In June 2024, day temperatures reached 44.9 C in New Delhi, which were at their highest in six years.
-Five people have been reported as dead due to this heatwave.
+Five people have been reported dead due to this heatwave.
+In India as a whole, heat exposure in 2024 resulted in an estimated loss of 247 billion potential labour hours, representing a 124% increase compared with the average recorded during the 1990s.

 Extremes

-Extreme temperatures: low
+Low temperatures

 India's lowest recorded temperature was -45.0 °C in Dras, Ladakh.
 However, temperatures on Siachen Glacier near Bilafond La (5450 m) and Sia La (5589 m) have fallen below -55 °C, while blizzards bring wind speeds in excess of 250 km/h, or hurricane-force winds ranking at 12—the maximum—on the Beaufort scale.
 These conditions, not hostile actions, caused more than 97% of the roughly 15,000 casualties suffered among Indian and Pakistani soldiers during the Siachen conflict.

-Extreme temperatures: high
+High temperatures

 The highest temperature ever recorded in India occurred on 16 May 2016 in Phalodi, Rajasthan at 51.0 °C. A temperature of up to 52.4 °C has been recorded in Jaisalmer District on 2 May 2016 near the border of Pakistan but the standard conditions are yet to be verified.